Fender Telecaster (Paisley)

 Gem playing his Paisley Tele in 2023 – this is not Noel’s one!

-Noel and Gem are both playing their Paisley Teles in a 2006 live performance of Guess God Thinks I'm Abel that is available below: interestingly, Noel's Tele is shown with a cream pickguard too.
+Noel and Gem both played their Paisley Teles in 2006 - for example during a March 2006 live performance of Guess God Thinks I'm Abel (video below).
+Interestingly, Noel's Tele is shown with a cream pickguard as well - but it's definitely the same guitar, as the Paisley pattern confirms.

 DISCLAIMER